Meriemamahry/alx-system_engineering-devops/0x00-shell_basics/README.md

-13-symbolic_link contains a script that creates a symbolic link  to /bin/ls 14-copy_html copy all files "*.html" to the parent directory that don't exist already or newer *100-lets_move moves all files starting with uppercqse letter to the directory /tmp/u
+13-symbolic_link contains a script that creates a symbolic link  to /bin/ls 14-copy_html copy all files "*.html" to the parent directory that don't exist already or newer *100-lets_move moves all files starting with uppercqse letter to the directory /tmp/u 101-clean_emacs file remove all files that end with ~